ooni/spec/oonib.md

     HTTP test helpers are of this kind.

-  * Active: are test helpers that actively perform requests towards the probe idepedently from probe requests.
+  * Active: are test helpers that actively perform requests towards the probe independently from probe requests.

 Implementation notes:
-Although I am talking about the collector as two differnet software components they both run inside of the same process and are part of the same piece of software.
+Although I am talking about the collector as two different software components they both run inside of the same process and are part of the same piece of software.